-Bloom's ontinuo ssment Terminal
+Bloom's Category Continuous Assessment Tests Terminal

-Category 1 2 3 Examination
+1 2 3 Examination

 Remember 20 20 20 20

 Understand 20 20 20 20

-1. List the benefits of agile modeling.

-2. Why should we embrace changing requirements?

-(Understand)
+Apply 60 60 60 60

+Analyse - - - -

+Evaluate - - - -

+Create - - - -

-3. Write user stories for attendance monitoring system such as TCENET.
+- 1. List the benefits of agile modeling.
+(Remember) - 2.
+Why should we embrace changing requirements?
+(Understand) - 3.
+Write user stories for attendance monitoring system such as TCENET.
 (Apply)

-1. What are the causes for variations in project estimates?

-2. Explain the methods to prioritize and divide features into tasks.
+- 1. What are the causes for variations in project estimates?
+(Remember) - Explain the methods to prioritize and divide features into tasks.

-(Understand)

-3. Compute cost and effort for ATM using empirical estimation models.(Apply)

-1. Recall about task boards.

-- 2. Explain about project scheduling and tracking using burn down charts.
 (Understand) - 3.
+Compute cost and effort for ATM using empirical estimation models.
+(Apply)

+- 1. Recall about task boards.
+(Remember) - 2.
+Explain about project scheduling and tracking using burn down charts.
+(Understand) - 3.
 Create backlogs and burn down chart to monitor the progress of the project.
 (Apply)

-1. Write the significances of Test driven development.

-- Suggest how unit tests and acceptance tests can assist in the evaluation of software projects.
+- Write the significances of Test driven development.
+(Remember) - Suggest how unit tests and acceptance tests can assist in the evaluation of software projects.
 (Understand) - 3.
 Select any two development tasks for TCENET and develop them using TDD.